 Name of Rockaway

 In 1715, the Dutch settlers came to the lower or eastern part of the Township.
-It was these Dutch settlers who gave Rockaway its name.
+It was these Dutch settlers who gave Rockaway its name as we know it today.
 Rockaway is based on the Indian word, “Rechouwakie,” meaning, “the place of sands.”
 Also, in 1715, the earliest land grants in the area were recorded between William Penn and the Delaware Tribe of Indians, which were known as the Lenni Lenapes or “original people.”
-In 1750, the Lenni Lenapes disappeared from Morris County, but left many well-defined trails and paths, which led from one lake to another.
-The Rockaway Township area was known for its iron.
-The Lenni Lenape Indians showed settlers “succasunna” or “black stone.”
+The Lenni Lenape showed settlers “succasunna” or “black stone.”
 References to the Lenni Lenapes are referred to in old deeds and land titles.
-In Marcella, crude utensils and arrowheads have been discovered.
+In Marcella, utensils and arrowheads have been discovered.

 Rockaway was the first district in America to actively work and mine iron ore.
 The contribution of the iron industry assisted in the cause for independence from England prior to the American Revolution.

 In 1730, an early forge was constructed by Job Allen in Rockaway Village (land now known as Rockaway Boro).
 This forge was later known as the Stephen Jackson Forge.
 By 1740, forges were operating along the Rockaway River, close to the ore, waterpower, and thick forests, which supplied huge amounts of charcoal to the works.